M-J-Bauer/Sigma-6-Polyphonic-Synthesizer/README.md

 [Arduino IDE Setup](https://learn.adafruit.com/introducing-itsy-bitsy-m0/setup)

-Regardless of the board type you're using, Adafruit or Robotdyn, install the Adafruit SAMDxx Boards Manager.
-When you connect the board to your computer, Arduino may determine the board type automatically, but in any case be sure to select board type 'Adafruit ItsyBitsy M0 Express (SAMD21)' to ensure that the firmware will compile with the correct library functions.
+Install the Adafruit SAMDxx Boards Manager.
+When you connect the board to your computer, Arduino should determine the board type automatically, but in any case be sure to select board type 'Adafruit ItsyBitsy M0 Express (SAMD21)' to ensure that the firmware will compile with compatible library functions.

-To build the Sigma-6 Poly VOICE module firmware, you also need to install a "fast timer" library in the Arduino IDE.
+To build the __Sigma-6 Poly VOICE module__ firmware, you also need to install a "fast timer" library in the Arduino IDE.
 Open the Arduino Library Manager.
 From the 'Type' drop-down list, choose 'All'.
 In the 'Filter' box, write "fast_samd21_tc" and click 'INSTALL'.
 Then choose Type = "Installed".
 The library should then appear in your Arduino IDE as in this screen-shot:

 ![Screenshot_SAMD21_fast_timer_library](https://github.com/user-attachments/assets/398ecf9a-11e7-4b22-b53f-e896f9cf998e)

-Steps to compile and "upload" the Sigma-6 Poly VOICE module firmware:
+Steps to compile and "upload" the __Sigma-6 Poly VOICE module__ firmware:

-    > Download the __Sigma-6 Poly-voice__ source files from the repository here.
+    > Download the Sigma-6 Poly-voice source files from the repository here.
     > Create a project folder in your computer local drive named "Sigma_6_Poly_voice".
     > Copy the downloaded source files into the project folder.
     > Double-click on the file "Sigma_6_Poly_voice.ino" -- this should open Arduino IDE and load